The best folk stories live in the geography of the mind, grow in maturity alongside your soul, and so it is for me with the stories of selkies.

 Win one of two copies of The Seal Children by Jackie Morris

 Jackie Morris and her wonderful team over at Otter-Barry Books have offered two copies of The Seal Children for two lucky #FolkloreThursday readers, along with a selection of Jackie’s postcards!

 Sign up for the #FolkloreThursday newsletter for details of how to be in with a chance to win by submitting your own selkie (or transformation) story, picture or other creative response (valid February 2017).
-The best submission will be featured underneath Jackie’s article here on the blog once the competition closes.
+The winning submission will be featured underneath Jackie’s article here on the blog once the competition closes.

 And do tune in to #FolkloreThursday on Twitter this Thursday (2/2/17) to see Jackie’s live-tweet walk around Maes Y Mynydd, the setting of The Seal Children.